Trade Gold Trading

 Brief History

-They were used by legendary rice trader to predict future market crude oil prices.
-After dominating the rice market, Munehisa then eventually moved to the Tokyo exchanges where he then gained a huge fortune using this trading analysis.
-It is said that He made over 100 consecutive winning trades.
+They were used by the legendary rice trader to predict future market crude oil prices.
+After dominating the rice market, Munehisa then eventually moved to Tokyo Exchanges where he then gained a huge fortune using this trading analysis.
+It is said that He made over hundred consecutive winning trades.

 Types of Oil Trading charts